-1We thank the National Science Foundation, grant SES-1919319 (Dekel and Lipman), and the US-Israel Binational Science Foundation for support for this research.
-We thank Simon Board, Duarte Goncalves, and Axel Niemeyer for useful comments and suggestions.
+We thank the National Science Foundation, grant SES-1919319 (Dekel and Lipman), and the US-Israel Binational Science Foundation for support for this research.
+We thank Simon Board and Duarte Goncalves for pushing us to consider the relationship of Weitzman (1979) to our results and Axel Niemeyer for useful comments and suggestions.

-2Department of Economics and Center for Rationality, Hebrew University.
+Department of Economics and Center for Rationality, Hebrew University.
 Email: benporat@math.huji.ac.il.

-3Economics Department, Northwestern University, and School of Economics, Tel Aviv University.
-Email: dekel@northwestern.edu.
+Economics Department, Northwestern University, and School of Economics, Tel Aviv University.
+Email: eddiedekel@gmail.com.

-4Department of Economics, Boston University.
+Department of Economics, Boston University.
 Email: blipman@bu.edu.